marijnh/Eloquent-JavaScript/06_object.md

 In other words, the value stored at _x_,_y_ is always the same as that at _y_,_x_.

-Imagine we need a data structure like `Matrix`, but one which is enforces the fact that the matrix is and remains symmetrical.
+Imagine we need a data structure like `Matrix`, but one which enforces the fact that the matrix is and remains symmetrical.
 We could write it from scratch, but that would involve repeating some code very similar to what we already wrote.

 {{index overriding, prototype}}